byjlw/LLM-Analysis/docs/DESIGN_DETAILS.md

 - Ensures techstack and hardware expectations are proper lists
 - Supports batch generation with automatic retry for format errors
 - Uses conversation history to maintain context between batches
+- Uses configurable prompts for both initial generation and requesting more items

 #### RequirementAnalyzer (`src/processors/requirement_analyzer.py`)
 - Takes each idea and generates detailed requirements